Inflationary power spectrum from the Lanczos algorithm: Evolution of and

 From Fig. \ref{fig:rk1} and Fig. \ref{fig:phik1}, one can see that the evolution of $r_k$ and $\phi_k$ are almost the constants from $10^{-4}~Mpc^{-1}$ to $1~Mpc^{-1}$.
 Even, we can further evaluate the number density of OTMSS in terms of BD vacuum,

 where $|0,0\rangle$ is the BD vacuum and we have implemented Eq. \eqref{transformation between c and a}.
 In light of this equation, we can give the numeric of mean number density under the BD vacuum.

 Fig. \ref{fig:betak} clearly indicates that mean number density is almost zero since the particles are generated in preheating process, although the number density of particle is non-vanishing.
-Being armed with the evolution of $r_k$ and $\phi_k$ in terms of k, one can investigate the power spectrum.
+Using the evolution of $r_k$ and $\phi_k$ in terms of k, one can investigate the power spectrum.